NativeScript

-NativeScript is an open-source framework to develop mobile apps on the Apple iOS and Android platforms.
-It was originally conceived and developed by Progress.
+NativeScript is a JavaScript-based cross-platform open-source development framework to develop apps for iOS, visionOS and Android platforms.
+It connects platform APIs directly to the JavaScript runtime (with strong types). combining familiar Web approaches like CSS and view templating with common platform languages (Swift, Kotlin, Objective-C, Java).

+It was originally conceived and developed by Bulgarian company Telerik, later acquired by Progress Software.
 At the end of 2019 responsibility for the NativeScript project was taken over by long-time Progress partner, nStudio.
-In December 2020 nStudio also oversaw the induction of NativeScript into OpenJS Foundation as an Incubating Project.
+In December 2020, nStudio also oversaw the induction of NativeScript into the OpenJS Foundation as an Incubating Project.
 NativeScript apps are built using JavaScript, or by using any programming language that transpiles to JavaScript, such as TypeScript.
 NativeScript supports the Angular and Vue JavaScript frameworks.
 Mobile applications built with NativeScript result in fully native apps, which use the same APIs as if they were developed in Xcode or Android Studio.
 Additionally, software developers can re-purpose third-party libraries from CocoaPods, Maven, and npm.js in their mobile applications without the need for wrappers.

 Development

 NativeScript was publicly released first in March 2015.
 Version 1.0.0 followed two months later.
 The framework quickly gained popularity reaching 3000 github-stars and over 1500 followers on Twitter soon after the public release.
 In the meantime, over 700 plugins are available, which are either officially supported by Progress or stem from the open source community.
 The use of Angular is an optional development approach allowing for application source code to be shared between the web platform and mobile platform.